ouchunrun/PWA_Demo/README.md

     - Be served `over HTTPS`
     - Includes a Web App `Manifest` that includes:
     - `short_name or name`
-    - icons - must include a `192px and a 512px `icon
+    - icons - must include a `192px and a 512px `icon   // jpg格式的icons无法显示！！
     - `start_url`
     - display - must be one of `fullscreen, standalone, or minimal-ui`
     - Note: prefer_related_applications must not be present, or be false